-Besides precedence, the other factor that determines evaluation order for operators called in infix-style is whether the operators are left-associative or right-associative.
-Every operator is one or the other.
+Besides precedence, the other factor that determines evaluation order for operators called in infix-style is whether the operators are left-associative, right-associative, or non-associative.
+Every operator is one of these.

 An easy way to think about operator associativity is in terms of where the implied parentheses go.
 Infix expressions involving left-associative operators, such as arithmetic operators, have implied parentheses that cluster on the left: